edgedb/edgedb-js/docs/generation.rst

 .. note::

-  It is not possible to generate the query builder without establishing a connection to an active EdgeDB instance.
+  Generating the query builder requires establishing a connection to an active EdgeDB instance.
 Remember that object types can contain computed fields that correspond to arbitrary EdgeQL queries.
-It isn't possible to determine the type and cardinality of these queries without implementing a full EdgeQL parser and static analyzer in JavaScript, which is not on our roadmap (to put it lightly).
+It isn't possible to determine the type and cardinality of these queries without implementing a full EdgeQL parser and static analyzer in JavaScript, which is not on our roadmap (to put it lightly!).
 As such, we rely on the existence of an active EdgeDB instance containing the target schema.

 By default, ``npx edgeql-js`` generated files into the